glompos21/manet-deployment-suite/README.md

 ## Installation
 *This section will detail the step-by-step process to install and configure Batman-adv on your device.
 It includes downloading the necessary software, setting up the hardware, and configuring the network.*

----

-This format will help readers navigate your documentation more effectively, especially as the document grows in length and complexity.
-Remember to update the links in the ToC as you add or modify the sections.